onurcaner/udemy-build-responsive-real-world-websites-with-html-and-css/README.md

 ### 3. Omnifood Landing Page

-- Description: Fully responsive landing page of the "Omnifood"
+- Description: A responsive landing page for ‘Omnifood’ implemented using rem and em units, along with media queries

 - Requirements: None